-NYLAG has 51 intake sites located in courts, hospitals, and community based organizations in all five boroughs of New York City as well as Westchester and Long Island.
-We also partner with over 300 health and human services agencies across the City to provide cross-referrals and ensure holistic care for New Yorkers in need.
+NYLAG has 150community offices located in courts, hospitals, and community based organizations in all five boroughs of New York City as well as Westchester County and Long Island.
+We also partner with over 600 health and human services agencies across the City to provide cross-referrals and ensure holistic care for New Yorkers in need.

-In addition to a full-time legal staff of more than 100, NYLAG leverages the services of over 800 pro bono attorneys and other volunteers.
+In addition to a paid staff of more than 280, NYLAG leverages the services of over 2,200 pro bono attorneys and other volunteers.

-- NYLAG directly served more than 57,000 vulnerable New Yorkers.
+- NYLAG directly served over 74,000 vulnerable New Yorkers.

-- An additional 10,000 individuals participated in NYLAG’s community education sessions.
+- An additional 10,000 individuals participated in NYLAG’s community education and professional training sessions.

-- More than 250,000 New Yorkers benefited from NYLAG’s class action law suits.
+- 35,000 New Yorkers benefited from NYLAG’s class action law suits.